 Another way to distinguish a corner desk from an L-desk, at least when it comes to height-adjustable models, is that L-desks will have three legs instead of just two.
 Unless you really need all the entire expanse of a large L-desk's tabletop, a two-legged corner desk will likely save you a lot of expense, both in terms of component costs (two electric legs instead of three, one tabletop instead of two) as well as in freight and installation.
 While electric legs are generally extremely reliable these days (save a few ultra-cheap Chinese-made brands), three legs means 50% more opportunity for a motor failure someday, and a much more complex operation to repair.

-iMovR's 18 new corner desk options are really nine desktop sizes in two versions.
+iMovR's 16 new Freedom corner desk options are really eight desktop sizes in two versions.
 The difference between the two sets is that one is designed like all "ThermoDesk" tops, to use plainly or with an under-counter ergonomic keyboard tray (already pre-drilled for the ThermoDesk Stowaway Keyboard Tray), while the other set is designed like all "Omega" desktops, with a built-in SteadyType keyboard tray.
-Within each set of nine desktops four have 30" deep "side wings," and five have 24" depths.
+Within each set of eight desktops four have 30" deep "side wings," and four have 24" depths.
 See the Specs tab for full dimensional drawings on each of these sizes.

-Whether you choose the UpTown or Olympus style - i.e. with or without a built-in SteadyType tray - the electric base is the same iMovR UpStage that is used in these models.
-For brevity here we refer you to our fully detailed reviews of the UpTown and Olympus to learn more about the performance specifications and optional accessories for these two popular desks.
-As with the standard rectangular desktops, the UpTown tops come in a choice of 0.75" thickness ("Slim") or 1.125" thickness ("Select"), depending on the look you prefer.
-The Olympus tops only come in the thicker Select version due to the mounting requirements of the SteadyType tray.
+Whether you choose the Energize or Cascade style - i.e. with or without a built-in SteadyType tray - the electric base won't vary: the Freedom Base is used in the Energize and Cascade models.
+For brevity, here we refer you to our fully detailed reviews of the Energize and Cascade to learn more about the performance specifications and optional accessories for these two popular desks.
+As with the standard rectangular desktops, the Energize tops come in a choice of 0.75" thickness ("Slim") or 1.125" thickness ("Select"), depending on the look you prefer.
+The Cascade tops only come in the thicker Select version due to the mounting requirements of the SteadyType tray.

-On all nine shapes the base legs are spread far enough apart that they can be used with an office treadmill, such as the iMovR ThermoTread GT, though of course we'd always strongly recommend the Olympus model for it's built-in SteadyType tray if you anticipate using the desk as part of a walking workstation.
+On all nine shapes the base legs are spread far enough apart that they can be used with an office treadmill, such as the iMovR ThermoTread GT, though we'd strongly recommend the Cascade model for its built-in SteadyType tray if you anticipate using the desk as part of a walking workstation.